nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Create copy of task
 * Input/import tasks from external sources, such as online
 * Assign project/task item to team members
-* Can see the tasks on team members’ schedules
+* Can see the tasks on team membersÂ’ schedules
 * Everything can be controlled via the UI except inputting the names and labels

 Cons